gamesbook/pyprototypr/docs/source/index.rst

 .. protograf documentation master file, created by sphinx-quickstart on Sat Jan 11 20:23:56 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to protograf's documentation!
 =====================================

-The **protograf** documentation consists of the primary sections listed below.
+The `protograf <https://github.com/gamesbook/protograf>`_  documentation consists of the sections listed below.

 Although its great to be able to just "jump in" and start using a program, the sections below are designed to be read in order - apart from the terminology - as they all contain useful information and build on each other.

-If its your first time here, consult the `guide <guide>`_ to get a sense of what is in all
+If its your first time here, please consult the `guide <guide.html>`_ to get a sense of what is contained in these different sections.

 .. toctree::
    :maxdepth: 2